wemake-services/wemake-vue-template/template/docs/template/faq.md

 So any improperly formatted code won't make its way into the build.

 We also do not encourage using `eslint --fix`.

+## Why do you use `now` for a demo project?

+This allows us to show how easy it is to deploy a full featured isomorphic app.
+The main idea of this example is to demonstrate server side rendering features.
+Both with basic client interactions.